 The term “snapshot” is frequently used to describe the instant of time at which an object’s position might be determined, but I think it actually helps to make Lynds’s point.
 If you’re taking a picture of something that’s moving, you need a fast shutter speed to “freeze” the action, and the faster your subject is moving, the faster the shutter speed has to be.
 But if you set your shutter to, say, 1/4000 of a second and the photograph shows an arrow in mid-flight, with no blurring to suggest motion, that still doesn’t mean the arrow didn’t cover any distance during that tiny portion of a second the shutter was open.
 Of course it did.
 It’s just that the distance was sufficiently small, given the resolution of the camera and the human eye, to create the illusion of being frozen.
 So even if your hypothetical “shutter speed” is a zillionth of a second long, so that your measurement appears to give an exact, fixed location, that, too, is merely an illusion.
 The object in fact occupies more than one position during that time.
 Nothing mysterious about that at all.

 When I heard Lynds’s idea, I thought it made perfectly good sense, and what I couldn’t comprehend was how scientists claimed, with considerable fervor, that they either couldn’t understand it or thought it was wrong-headed.
-I confess that I have not followed the debate about Lynds’s paper very closely and that I can understand only part of what I’ve read.
+I confess that I have not followed the debate about Lynds’s paper very closely in the years since its publication, and that I can understand only part of what I’ve read.
 However, it seems to me that many criticisms tend to mention either or both of two facts.
-First, critics note that Lynds is uncredentialed—he only had six months of university study, so who is he to gainsay PhDs with years of experience?
+First, critics note that Lynds was uncredentialed—he only had six months of university study at the time, so who was he to gainsay PhDs with years of experience?
 And second, if he were correct, that would mean that calculus as we know it must be essentially wrong or at least incomplete.
 And we all know it’s right.
 Right?